Macomb, Illinois: Origin

 First settled in 1829 on a site tentatively named "Washington", the town was officially founded in 1830 as the county seat of McDonough County and given the name "Macomb" after Alexander Macomb, a general in the War of 1812.
 War veterans were given land grants in the Macomb area, which was part of the "Military Tract" set aside by Congress.
 In 1855 the Northern Cross Railroad, a predecessor to the Chicago, Burlington and Quincy Railroad, was constructed through Macomb, leading to a rise in the town's population.
-In 1899 the Western Illinois State Normal School, later Western Illinois University, was founded in Macomb.
+On April 24, 1899, the Western Illinois State Normal School, currently Western Illinois University, was founded in Macomb.
 Representative Lawrence Sherman was instrumental in locating the school in Macomb.
 In 1903 the Macomb and Western Illinois Railway was built from Macomb to nearby Industry and Littleton by local financier Charles V. Chandler, though this railroad was abandoned in 1930.
 In 1918, construction on Illinois Route 3 was begun as a state financed highway from Cairo to Rock Island through Macomb; in the late 1920s U.S. Route 67 was extended along this route to Dubuque, Iowa.

 Presidential visits

 Macomb has been visited by several US Presidents over the years.
-Ulysses S. Grant, Andrew Johnson, Rutherford B. Hayes, William McKinley and Theodore Roosevelt have all made short addresses in Macomb.
+Ulysses S. Grant, Andrew Johnson, Rutherford B. Hayes, William McKinley, and Theodore Roosevelt have all made short addresses in Macomb.
 On two occasions, Abraham Lincoln and Barack Obama addressed large audiences prior to their election as president.
-Obama was actually stumping for the U.S. Senate at the time, meaning a president or presidential nominee has not visited Macomb in 109 years and counting.
+Obama was stumping for the U.S. Senate at the time, meaning a president or presidential nominee has not visited Macomb in 109 years and counting.